 For detailed information about the Moreton Bay Ramsar site, including overview, its location and maps of the site, see http://www.environment.gov.au/cgi-bin/wetlands/ramsardetails.pl?refcode=41

-Contracting parties have agreed to a requirement that before deleting or restricting the boundaries of a listed Ramsar site, “urgent national interests” must exist.
-It is the only justification for removing protection.
-Yet, the Queensland Government wants to allow a property developer to destroy over 40 hectares (100 acres) of the Moreton Bay Ramsar site at Cleveland.
+Contracting parties have agreed to protect listed wetlands.
+To reinforce protection, parties are obliged by the Convention not to delete or restrict boundaries of a Ramsar site, unless for “urgent national interests” Yet, the Queensland Government wants to allow a property developer to destroy over 40 hectares (100 acres) of the Moreton Bay Ramsar site at Cleveland for a real estate development.
 See the Toondah Harbour tab for more information.

 The Moreton Bay Marine Park also overlaps with a large part of the Ramsar site.
 For more information, see https://wetlandinfo.des.qld.gov.au/wetlands/facts-maps/marine-park-moreton-bay/